pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 [SCREENSHOT]

-You will see the following notification at the top of your screen prompting you to assign an IAM role to your newly created provider.
+You’ll see a notification at the top of your screen prompting you to assign an IAM role to your newly created provider.
 Click the “Assign role” button.

-You will then be prompted to either create a new role or use an existing role.
+This will prompt you to either create a new role or use an existing role.
 For the purposes of this blog, we will select the “Create a new role” option and demonstrate how to configure it for use with Pulumi ESC.

 [SCREENSHOT]